Professional course Non-Medical Prescribing (Independent and/or Supplementary Prescribing)

 - Once your application is submitted, please upload your saved PAF to your Professional Development portal, including any relevant paperwork required.

-Please read the above instructions on how to apply before completing the relevant Programme Application Form below based on your profession.
+Please read the above instructions on how to apply before completing the Programme Application Form.

-Please see the DMP Information Pack (PDF) which contains course guidance information for your Designated Medical Practitioner (DMP).
-Should your DMP have any further questions, please contact the Programme Leader, Deborah Moreno-Chamorro (email Deborah2.Moreno-Chamorro@uwe.ac.uk) directly.
+Please see the DMP Information Pack (PDF) which contains course guidance formation for your Designated Medical Practitioner (DMP).
+Should your DMP have any further questions, please email the Programme Leader, Deborah Moreno-Chamorro (firstname.lastname@example.org) directly.

 Please read our Terms and Conditions.